GDevelopApp/GDevelop-documentation/docs/gdevelop5/interface/index.md

 Creators can contribute and sell their assets.
 [Learn more about selling assets](gdevelop5/community/sell-asset-pack-store/)

 ### 5. Learn
-The **Learn section** includes courses, tutorials, videos, and documentation to help users better understand GDevelop.
+The **Learn section** includes courses, tutorials, videos, and documentation to help users start their game creation journey on GDevelop.

 ![Home-learn](Home-learn.png)

 ### 6. Play
 The Play section showcases community-made games published on gd.games, including multiplayer titles.
-Feedback on games can earn [credits](/gdevelop5/interface/profile/credits/) redeemable in the Shop.
+[Sending written feedback](https://wiki.gdevelop.io/gdevelop5/interface/games-dashboard/player-feedback/#giving-feedback) to creators through GDevelop's player feedback interface gives [credits](/gdevelop5/interface/profile/credits/) in exchange.
+These credits are redeemable in the Shop.

 ![Home-play](Home-play.png)